Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Crowding, spacing, mild rotations, mild bite issues.
 The case range where Invisalign excels and Comprehensive plans cover refinements indefinitely.

-Six scenarios where braces remain the better tool.
+Six scenarios where fixed braces remain the better tool.

 Severe Rotations or Complex Cases